PKU-HMI-Lab/Hybrid-VLA/README.md

 **🤖 HybridVLA innovatively integrates diffusion and autoregressive action prediction within a single LLM, fully leveraging the continuity and probabilistic nature of diffusion alongside the reasoning capabilities of autoregressive modeling.** It undergoes pretraining on large, diverse, cross-embodied real-world robotic datasets and is further fine-tuned on both simulation and self-collected real-world data.
 HybridVLA achieves remarkable performance across various tasks, demonstrating strong generalization to unseen manipulated objects, backgrounds, spatial positions, and lighting conditions.

 ## ✨ News ✨
+- [2025/04/20] We have updated the test script and configuration, and have also open-sourced the RLBench environment (similar to lift3D).🚀
 - [2025/03/20] The training config and script is released now!🚀
 - [2025/03/13] HybridVLA is now live on arXiv!
 The pre-trained checkpoint on a large-scale robotic dataset has also been released.🚀